-through life as I fear he will have to do."
+"And Frank," said the mother, "is really through life as I fear he will have to do.

-"I hope his path may be smoother than you perfuming her downward path. anticipate," said Lucy ; " but if not, the strugliving such a calm, peaceful life."
+anticipate," said Lucy ; " but if not, the strug-

+living such a calm, peaceful life."
 Lucy sighed as she thought how the smooth current of her life had been disturbed at its

-John Harley grew weaker daily, but as the body decayed the mind gained more strength; certain young gentleman, the son of a shiphe concentrated all his energies to the examination of his affairs, and Lucy, with her clear she was to become his wife. understanding and firm disposition, was of the greatest use to him.
-In fact he looked up "do you recollect how scornful Elly looked to her as to a superior being to help him in when she was but a little girl, when I said I his difficulties, and aid his resolutions.
-He hoped she would be an old maid?
-She has was often visited with severe fits of remorse for his wasteful life, and Lucy became a com- trophe-has she not ?" forter in this point more than all, pointing the way of repentance, and holding out the pro- than is possible for an old maid to secure," mises of eternal life to the penitent man.
+John Harley grew weaker daily, but as the body decayed the mind gained more strength; he concentrated all his energies to the examination of his affairs, and Lucy, with her clear understanding and firm disposition, was of the greatest use to him.
+In fact he looked up his difficulties, and aid his resolutions.
+He was often visited with severe fits of remorse for his wasteful life, and Lucy became a comforter in this point more than all, pointing the way of repentance, and holding out the promises of eternal life to the penitent man.